 Viking Element 1 HB

-I like this pencil very much.
+I like the Viking Element 1 pencil very much.
 It writes easily, and it’s noticeably darker than most of the pencils I use.
 I like the slim width, the black body and the Viking ship logo (I confess to being inordinately fond of the logo).
+I can’t find anyplace to buy a box of them, so I’ll likely buy singles at CW Pencils.
+I think the difference between the Viking Element 1 and the slightly more expensive Element 2 is just that the Element 2 wood-case pencil has an eraser, and this one, the Element 1, does not.

 Editing and Checking Pencils